theing/SunRiZe/README.txt

 That is the standalone program folder you can move everywhere.

-from there, run SunRiZe and enjoy !
+from there, run SunRiZe and enjoy.

-Marco
+Good luck, Marco